 So these are three of the biggest differences between organic cotton and regular cotton, now you must be wondering what is so special about organic cotton.
 Keep on reading to find out.

 Organic Cotton’s Benefits Overviews

-In 2014, a research done by Textile Exchange (international NPO that promotes sustainable textile) compared the environmental impact between conventional and organic cotton.
+In 2014, research done by Textile Exchange (an international NPO that promotes sustainable textile) compared the environmental impact between conventional and organic cotton.